https://invisible-island.net/ncurses/man/

 writes screen updates to the standard error file descriptor.
 This was

-an undocumented feature of SVr3.
+an undocumented feature of SVr3 curses.

-See subsection "Header files" below regarding symbols exposed by
+See subsection "Header Files" below regarding symbols exposed by

 inclusion of curses.h.